salvo-t/Note-Taker/README.md

 # Note-Taker

 This is just quite simply a note taking app in your browser, that you can use to save and delete notes.
+If you would like to view the deployed verison of this app you can do so here https://my-note-taker-project.herokuapp.com/

 <img width="960" alt="front page" src="https://user-images.githubusercontent.com/112913338/220241895-5714a997-61af-435e-a33f-60349bbf0e68.PNG">